DevCycleHQ/devcycle-docs/docs/platform/feature-flags/targeting/custom-properties.md

 Example Scenario: If `organization_id` is a required property for your targeting rules to function properly, any attempt to identify users without this property will cause a TypeScript error in your editor, ensuring you don’t unintentionally leave it out.

-*Note: currently, this only affects the output of our [type generators](/sdk/client-side-sdks/javascript/javascript-typescript).

 Once you select an Enum Schema type, define the allowable values in the Allowed Values section below.